tehckisnow/WakeJS/README.md

 So far a player can move around with commands like "n" or "north", and can review the room description with the "look" or "l" command.
 <p>
 Todo:<br />
+-output returns undefined if searching for an item that is not in the current room() -dropping wrong items

+"You can see rock here.
+There are exits to the south.
+       > drop coin
+dropped
+       > i
+beef
+       > l
+[first room]:
+This is the first room.
+You can see rock corn here.
+There are exits to the south."

+-up arrow command history
 -return focus to prompt after clicking instructions?
 -make more object-oriented? (would reduce repeated code and allow for default settings)<br />
 -ensure font is displaying correctly on other machines(works locally, but not when hosted)